CHNOPS0127/ERP_MIMIC-III/README.md

 ## 3. Complete Preprocessing Pipeline

-Note: Step 1 (Subject Inclusion) and Step 2 (Events Validation) were adapted from the MIMIC-III benchmark framework described in Harutyunyan et al. (2019).
+Note 1: References to the corresponding section of the dissertation are indicated in parentheses as (§) Note 2: Step 1 (Subject Inclusion) and Step 2 (Events Validation) were adapted from the MIMIC-III benchmark framework described in Harutyunyan et al. (2019).
 The complete reference is provided in the dissertation.

-### 3.1 Step 1: Subject Inclusion
+### 3.1 Step 1: Subject Inclusion (§3.2.1)

 **Objective:** Extract per-subject directories with stays, diagnoses, and events